snjay/make10/README.md

 The main steps can be broken down into two main steps:

-1. Generate all possible post-fix expressions involving the 4 numbers with the operations (+, –, x, ÷)
+1. Generate all possible post-fix expressions involving the 4 numbers with the operations (+, –, x, ÷).
-2. Evaluate each postfix operation by using standard stack operations and check if the result is equal to the goal
+2. Evaluate each postfix operation by using standard stack operations and check if the result is equal to the goal.

 An additional constraint that I placed upon myself for this project was to implement all permutations and combinations library functions without using external mathematical libraries.

 I initially wrote all the code in python using the wonderful itertools library but wanted to write a pure client-side web version of it so I didn't need to spin up a server.

-Read more at: https://sanjayn.com/make-10/ for a fuller explanation with some code snippets explained.
+Read more at: [https://sanjayn.com/make10/](https://sanjayn.com/make10/) for a fuller explanation with some code snippets explained.